-This section of the Quadra Trails website was updated on 17th March, 2018, a day after a thorough re-visit and new photograph session around the lake. photos by Greg Ross
+This section of the Quadra Trails website was updated on 17th March, 2018, a day after a thorough re-visit and new photograph session around the lake. photos by G. Ross

 You can access an old-growth grove near Stramberg Lake, and visit beautiful Stramberg Lake itself via Open Bay Main Road, or via Village Bay Lakes Road.